 In my early days I was an on-screen reporter.
 Altogether, I spent over three decades as a news journalist and reporter, first working for the BBC and later Anglia Television.
 After leaving television, I worked in the University of Cambridge.

 I also founded and chaired the East Anglian Autistic Support Trust (EAST).
 The EAST fundraising campaign raised 1.5 million pounds.
 Yet, we started with nothing.
 No money, no building, just an awareness of the dearth of available resources for severely autistic people.
-The project successfully launched the first specialised accommodation and day care for adults with autism within Cambridgeshire in 1999.
-It was run on an entirely voluntary basis .
+The project successfully launched the first specialised accommodation and day care for adults with autism within Cambridgeshire in 1997.
+EAST was run on an entirely voluntary basis .